-- Consider supporting with referrals to 3 rd sector support/youth work/mentoring.
-AMBER Check in when required.
+- Ensure the SUMMERHILL INFANT SCHOOL has liaised with involved agencies - consider reviewing support/care plans with the social worker/case coordinator/Hope Virtual School.
+RED - Schedule and prioritise check ins/ home visits. - Ensure clear methods of communication established for learners and families and the SUMMERHILL INFANT SCHOOL by phone or email.
+Consider supporting with referrals to 3rd sector support/youth work/mentoring. - Check in when required.
 Agree who does this with the social worker/case coordinator if the case is open.
-Clear methods of communication established for learners and families and the SUMMERHILL INFANT SCHOOL by phone or email.
-Send information for self-referral support if required (click here for some shared resources).
-GREEN Monitor with check ins from universal teaching staff.
-Send information for self-referral support if required (click here for some shared resources).
+AMBER - Clear methods of communication established for learners and families and the AIVIDEK SUMMERHILL INFANT SCHOOL by phone or email. - Send information for self-referral support if required (click here for some shared resources). - Monitor with check ins from universal teaching staff.
+GREEN - Send information for self-referral support if required (click here for some shared resources).